-KN 24 Unintentional Radiator Immunity Testing
+KN 24 Korean EMC/EMI Immunity Testing of Information Technology Equipment

 The KN 24 lab test establishes uniform requirements for the electromagnetic immunity of information technology equipment.
 The test methods are given in the referenced basic electromagnetic compatibility, EMC, immunity standards.
 As a leader in EMC regulatory compliance testing, Keystone Compliance assists electronic equipment manufacturers with EMC testing.
 Meeting the IEC, EN, and other EMC testing requirements can be challenging.
 Not only do we understand the challenges, but we help guide companies through the process.